-- (1) The amounts in columns (e) and (f) reflect the dollar amounts recognized for financial statement reporting purposes for the fiscal years ended December 31, 2006, 2007 and 2008, in accordance with SFAS 123(R) of stock-based awards pursuant to the Incentive Compensation Plan and as a result may include amounts from awards granted in and prior to 2006.
-Assumptions used in the calculation of these amounts are included in note (12) to our audited consolidated financial statements for the fiscal year ended December 31, 2008 included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 27, 2009.
-These amounts are amortized over the vesting period of the grants which approximate three years.
-Mr. Kinnear has restricted stock awards that are amortized for SFAS 123(R) on an accelerated basis through his 62nd birthday.
-These awards, however, maintain their normal vesting schedules.
-The Incentive Stock and Compensation Plan allows for individuals to retain unvested shares upon retirement at age 62 or older.
-Mr. Kinnear's expense would have been \$4,180,125 and \$2,461,709 in 2008 and 2007, respectively, if the accelerated amortization due to attainment of age 62 in March of 2009 was not required. - (2) The amounts in column (h) reflect the actuarial increase in the present value of the named executive officer's benefits at the first retirement date with unreduced benefits (age 62 for U.S. pension programs and age 67 for the Norwegian pension program) under all of our pension plans.
-These amounts are determined using interest rates and mortality rate assumptions consistent with those used in our audited consolidated financial statements for the fiscal year ended December 31, 2008 included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 27, 2009.
-All nonqualified deferred compensation earnings are market-based investments and therefore are not included in this column. - (3) The amounts reported as salary, non-equity incentive compensation and all other compensation for Mr. Halvorsen were paid in Norwegian Kroner.
-These amounts were converted into U.S. Dollars in the Summary Compensation Table.
-The conversion method utilized was to use an average of the Norwegian Kroner to U.S. Dollar exchange rates on the last day of each month during 2008.
-The monthly salary amount paid to Mr. Halvorsen for each month in 2008 was equal for each such month.

-(4) The amounts reflected in column (i) for the fiscal year ended December 31, 2008 reflect for each named executive officer are shown below:
+- (2) The amounts in the Change in Pension Value and Non-Qualified Deferred Compensation Earnings column reflect the actuarial increase in the present value of the named executive officer's benefits at the first retirement date with unreduced benefits (age 62 for U.S. Pension programs and age 67 for the Norwegian pension program) under all of our pension plans.
+These amounts are determined using interest rates and mortality rate assumptions consistent with those used in our audited consolidated financial statements for the fiscal year ended December 31, 2009, included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 1, 2010.
+All non-qualified deferred compensation earnings are market-based investments and therefore are not included in this column. - (3) The amounts reported as salary, non-equity incentive compensation and all other compensation for Mr. Halvorsen were paid in Norwegian Kroner.
+These amounts were converted to U.S. Dollars in the Summary Compensation Table.
+The conversion rate was derived from an average of the Norwegian Kroner to U.S. Dollar exchange rates on the last day of each month during 2009.
+The monthly salary amount paid to Mr. Halvorsen for each month in 2009 was equal for each such month. - (4) The amounts reflected in the All Other Compensation column for the fiscal year ended December 31, 2009 for Mr. Kinnear include Company paid life insurance premium of \$3,749, contributions to the Qualified Savings Plan and Non-Qualified Savings Plan of \$14,500, Personal Use of Club Membership of \$106,351, and payments for Financial Planning and Personal Tax Assistance, Personal Use of Automobiles and an Executive Physical.